 In the summer Martha teaches at several different camps for middle- and high-school students, and she serves as principal flute of the Oregon Bach Festival.
 She maintains a small private teaching studio, coaches local youth orchestras, and coordinates the NFA’s Orchestral Audition Competition.

 Check out some of Martha's recordings on her website.
 The GPFS is thrilled to be partnered with such a fabulous musician and teacher for our Flute Academy.

-Ms. Marsh is pianist with the Marsh-Titterington Piano Duo and former Principal Keyboard with the Columbia Symphony Orchestra.
+Lisa is pianist with the Marsh-Titterington Piano Duo and former Principal Keyboard with the Columbia Symphony Orchestra.
 Her original compositions are inspired by the natural and supernatural worlds and by the artists she collaborates with.